Skip to content

 # Follow cllama proxy logs in real time (useful for watching LLM traffic)

-claw logs --follow cllama-passthrough
+claw logs --follow cllama

 claw health